Batov/wt-trik/README.md

 	make
 	make -C examples

 Copy *.wt file to your trik.
-And then start it!
+And then start it with your IP and port!

 	e.g.:	./*.wt --docroot . --http-address 192.168.0.114 --http-port 8080